robertpiosik/CodeWebChat/README.md

 ### Handling chat responses

 - `Code Web Chat: Apply Chat Response` - Integrate with the codebase a copied to clipboard overall chat response or a single code block.
-- `Code Web Chat: Apply Code Block to Active Editor` - Use Intelligent Update API tool on the active editor.
+- `Code Web Chat: Apply Code Block to Active Editor` - Use Intelligent Update API tool on the active editor with the copied to clipboard.
 - `Code Web Chat: Undo Last Changes` - Revert applied AI-suggested edits.

 ### Code completions